commitmas/30-days-of-commitmas-2015/README.md

 ##Intermediate
 <a name="intermediate"></a>
-*You're an intermediate user if:* You're comfortable with the basics of using git, have lurked around on GitHub but never contributed to a project.
+*You're at an intermediate level if:* You're comfortable with the basics of using git, have lurked around on GitHub but never contributed to a project.

 **Setup**:
 * Fork an interesting repository that you want to contribute to